 And, don’t forget to SUBSCRIBE to the blog so you never miss a recipe.
 Scroll below the recipe or in our side bar to become a Veganosity subscriber.

 - ¾ cup uncooked rolled oats gluten-free (See Note)

 - ½ cup raw nuts you can use any kind of nuts that you like

 - ¼ cup sunflower seeds

-- 1 tbsp ground flax seed or hemp seeds
+- 1 tablespoon ground flax seed or hemp seeds

-- Put the 6 dates, ½ tsp almond extract, 3 tbsp cacao powder, ¾ cup rolled oats, ½ cup nuts, ¼ cup sunflower seeds, and 1 tbsp ground flax seed or hemp seed in a food processor and pulse until a sticky, solid dough forms.
+- Put the 6 dates, ½ teaspoon almond extract, 3 tablespoon cacao powder, ¾ cup rolled oats, ½ cup nuts, ¼ cup sunflower seeds, and 1 tablespoon ground flax seed or hemp seed in a food processor and pulse until a sticky, solid dough forms.

 - Carefully remove the blade and scoop out 1 tablespoon and roll into a ball.
 Continue with the remaining mixture.